deepanshs/csdmpy/docs/examples/2D{2}-datasets/2D{2}-datasets.rst

     >>> x = vector_data.dimensions
     >>> y = vector_data.dependent_variables

-with the respective coordinates (viewed only up to five values),
+with the respective coordinates (viewed only up to five values), as

 .. doctest::